upsurge0/assignment-management/README.md

 ## Tech

-Assin.ly‎ uses a number of free and open source projects to work properly:
+Assign.ly‎ uses a number of free and open source projects to work properly:

 - [Maven] -  Build and manage any Java-based project.
 - [Shorthand CSS Framework] - Feature rich CSS framework for the new decade

-And of course Assin.ly‎ itself is open source with a [public repository] on GitHub.
+And of course Assign.ly‎ itself is open source with a [public repository] on GitHub.

 ## Installation

-Assin.ly‎ can be built using Maven.
+Assign.ly‎ can be built using Maven.

 ```sh
 cd assignment-management